Festival Concert Series

 Georg Reutte's Dafne (1734), is a festa teatrale composed for the imperial family in Vienna.
 Drawn from Ovid’s Metamorphoses of classical antiquity, the opera sets the myth of woodland nymph Daphne, her desperate flight from Apollo, lovesick from Cupid’s poisoned arrow, and her magical transformation

-Faculty Concert: Tapestry of Early Music I
+Faculty Concert: A Wunderkammer of Early Music I

 Saturday, July 5, 7:30 p.m.